 - Easy way refers to the opposite way of obtaining the numbers as described above, so if Dice 1 rolls a 3 and Dice 2 rolls a 1, that’s an Easy 4.

 Right, that’s the key lingo established, now let’s move onto the reason you’re looking for the best online casinos to play craps in: the bets.
+We will now talk about best craps bets for you.
 There are two key types of bets you need to know about:

 - The Pass Line bet – the simplest in the game.
 You place this bet prior to the Come Out roll.
 If this roll is a 7 or 11, then the pass line bet wins.
 However, if the shooter rolls a 2, 3, or 12, then the pass line bet loses.